BahriCan/alpha-noname/README.md

 # alpha-noname
-A stupid little game I'm making, hopefully will be a full-blown 2D game in the future.
+A little game that I am spinning up!
+Our hero gets lost somehow, and finds himself in a troubling situation.
+What adventures await him in this strange world?
+Wanna find out?
+Play it!
+No spoilers here :D Support it if you want more of it!

 # This game is currently Linux-only.